AndryRafam/Sudoku-Solver/README.md

 # How to use the program

 - The program ask the user to fill the rows with number from 0 to 9; where 0 represents EMPTY CELLS.
-- If solution exist, the program will output it. # Enjoy.
+- If solution exist, the program will output it.
+- ENJOY !!!

 # Files included
 - Sudoku folder contains the following files: